menu

 Demographics

-The percentage of adults in Marshallville with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.45% of adults in Marshallville have a bachelor's degree or advanced degree.
+The citizens of Marshallville are slightly less educated than the national average of 21.84% for the average city or town: 16.45% of adults in Marshallville have a bachelor's degree or advanced degree

 The per capita income in Marshallville in 2022 was $28,303, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $113,212 for a family of four.
 However, Marshallville contains both very wealthy and poor people as well.